trshant-sugoi/stackedit/posts/mystudyplan.md

 6. Regression
 7. Time Series Analysis

 Lets me see if i can do some thing alone these lines.
-The sobjective of my study is to understand these topic atleast roughly to see how these a
+The subjective of my study is to understand these topic atleast roughly to see how these can be built to scale.

 > Written with [StackEdit](https://stackedit.io/) and [dillinger](https://dillinger.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTQyNTM1OTA3LC0xNDU0MDAxMTM5XX0=
+eyJoaXN0b3J5IjpbMzU1MzQzNTI2LC0xNDU0MDAxMTM5XX0=
 -->